Why is Volkswagen so important for Germany? – DW – 11/05/2024

 The European Union imposes a 10% duty for EVs made in China.
 But in October, they introduced new tariffs of up to 45% for Chinese EVs because of huge subsidies provided by the government in Beijing.

-The move will likely keep Chinese vehicles out of the EU for now, but German manufactures like VW fear Chinese retaliation could hurt their own opportunities and big investments in Asia.
+The move will likely keep Chinese vehicles out of the EU for now, but German manufacturers like VW fear Chinese retaliation could hurt their opportunities and big investments in Asia.

 To remain relevant, VW won't have to reinvent the wheel, but it will need to reshape its business and vehicle offering at home and abroad.